 Leadership | Senior Faculty | Research Directors | Research Team | Program Management | Strategic Advisors

-Ted Kaptchuk is an Associate Professor of Medicine at Harvard Medical School and a member of the research faculty at Beth Israel Deaconess Medical Center.
-Ted is deeply committed to multi-disciplinary research and has completed pioneering clinical research in asthma, irritable bowel syndrome, and chronic pain.
+Ted Kaptchuk is a Professor of Medicine and Professor of Global Health and Social Medicine at Harvard Medical School and a member of the research faculty at Beth Israel Deaconess Medical Center.
+Ted is deeply committed to multi-disciplinary research and has completed pioneering clinical research in asthma, irritable bowel syndrome, episodic migraine, and chronic pain.
 He has conducted significant neurobiological studies of the placebo effect, produced historical analyses of the placebo effect and placebo controls, published ethical assessments of the use of placebos in clinical practice and research and designed the first studies of patients’ experiences while being treated by placebos.
 Ted is also a lecturer in Department of Global Health and Social Medicine at Harvard Medical School.